The pharmaceutical market is expected to increase in value, meaning there are plenty of opportunities for investing in pharmaceutical stocks.

 The US Food and Drug Administration (FDA) is the regulatory agency behind all of the medicines that get approved for commercial availability in the US.
 The FDA’s Center for Drug Evaluation and Research (CDER) does the job of assessing each product before it is sold on the market.

 Before selling these products, drug companies are required by the FDA to test them.
-Results from pharmaceutical products are sent to CDER to indicate safety, efficacy and intended use.
+Results from drug candidates are sent to CDER to indicate safety, efficacy and intended use.

 A green light from the agency means that CDER has reviewed the drug’s effects and that the positives outweigh the negatives.
 There are several approval processes that take place, including analyzing the disease the drug is targeting, looking at other treatment options, reviewing pluses and minuses from clinical trials and examining how to manage any risks associated with the product.

 However, FDA approval in the healthcare sector can take years.
 Once a new therapy is developed by a drug company, it generally goes through three years of laboratory testing before the FDA even receives an application.
-Once approved, drugs then go through phases of clinical trials.
+Once approved, drugs then go through the clinical trial phases.

-Of course, there is not a one-size-fits-all FDA application for pharma treatments.
+Of course, there is not a one-size-fits-all FDA application for drug candidates.
 According to the agency, there are five types of applications:

 - Investigational new drug application — the first step in the FDA’s review process.